Volunteer Corner.

 Practice Lab:

-Practice Lab, the training environment of TaxSlayer (the software used to prepare taxes), is used to complete practice and exam scenarios.
+Practice Lab, the training environment of TaxSlayer (the software used to prepare taxes), is used to complete the exam scenarios.

 The detailed instructions can be found at the bottom of the Link and Learn website, in short: